 Trail maps are available in the shop and online, and we opt for the Giant’s Trail… the shortest trail but taking in some of the century’s old oak trees on the way to the Major Oak

 And it’s great!
 Spotting the ancient trees amongst the much younger woodland is helped by signs telling you a little about each one, and they’re really really impressive!

 The star attraction of Sherwood Forest and said to have been the home to Robin and his Merry Men is The Major Oak, the biggest oak tree in Britain which is between 800 and 1100 years old!

-Having taken plenty of pics of The Major Oak and having an explore around, we head back on the trail to the visitor centre and have a browse around the shops… I (Paul) get some gifts for my brother’s family (honestly they’re not for me!) and Sneha gets some Sherwood Forest gin which is distilled right there in the shop (that is definitely for her!)
+Having taken plenty of pics of The Major Oak and having an explore around, we head back on the trail to the visitor centre and have a browse around the shops… Paul gets some gifts for his nephews (honestly they’re not for me!), and Sneha gets some Sherwood Forest gin which is distilled right there in the shop (that is definitely for her!)

 TrovenTrippers Robin Hood Authenticity Rating – 9/10.
 It’s Sherwood Forest, you can’t help but feel the legend!
 As the wind rustles through the trees and you hear approaching footsteps… is that one of his Merry Men or the king’s soldiers coming to capture us??
 I better get my bow and arrow ready just in case…